David-L-R/David-L-R/README.md

 ## 🔥 Who

-I discovered my passion for teaching at the age of 7, when I sat down to teach my teddy-bears the things I've learned in school, and since then the passion only grew stronger.
+I discovered my passion for teaching at the age of 7, when I sat down to teach my stuffed-animals the things I've learned in school, and since then the passion only grew stronger.

 I believe in nurturing learning skills and internal motivation, in order to create independent learners who are passioanate about learning and growing.